duhitsrandy/MMHv2/README.md

 1. Clone the repository and install dependencies
 2. Set up all environment variables as described in `.env.example`
 3. Set up the database schema and run migrations
-4. Configure Clerk, Supabase, Upstash, LocationIQ, OpenRouteService, and PostHog accounts
+4. Configure Clerk, Supabase, Upstash, LocationIQ, Fast Routing OSRM (RapidAPI), and PostHog accounts
 5. Run the development server and verify all features (auth, API, analytics, etc.)
 6. Review and update documentation as needed
 7. (Optional) Run tests to verify setup